huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 Fix hardware (physiology) before software (psychology).

-We often believe that we can't afford the time it takes to learn (“I don’t have time.”), but the opposite is true: None of us can afford the consequence of not to learn.
+We often believe that we can't afford the time it takes to learn ("I don't have time."), but the opposite is true: None of us can afford the consequence of not to learn.

-Learning is the single best investment that we can make for our time. → “An investment in knowledge pays the best interest.” — Benjamin Franklin
+Learning is the single best investment that we can make for our time. &rarr; "An investment in knowledge pays the best interest." — Benjamin Franklin

 Live as if you were to die tomorrow.
 Learn as if you were to live forever.

 "The cave you fear to enter holds the treasure you seek." — Joseph Campbell

-The stresses and worries in life are like a glass of water. → The absolute weight doesn't matter.
-It depends on how long you hold it. → Think about them for a while, nothing happens.
+The stresses and worries in life are like a glass of water. &rarr; The absolute weight doesn't matter.
+It depends on how long you hold it. &rarr; Think about them for a while, nothing happens.
 Think about them a bit longer, they will begin to hurt.
 Think about them all day long, you will feel paralyzed and incapable of doing anything.

 To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.